ToolShedTested

 2. Impact Driver -- For Driving Deck Screws All Day Without Fatigue

 An impact driver is not optional on a deck build.
-I don't care how good your wrist is -- driving 3-inch or 3-1/2-inch structural screws through pressure-treated lumber by the hundreds will wreck a standard drill's gearbox and wreck your arm.
+Driving 3-inch or 3-1/2-inch structural screws through pressure-treated lumber by the hundreds overloads a standard drill's gearbox and transfers too much reaction force to your wrist.
 An impact driver uses concussive rotational force to push fasteners through dense material without the torque kickback that twists your wrist when a bit catches.

 On a typical 12x16 deck, you're looking at 500-800 screws by the time you're done with decking, framing hardware, and railing.
 An impact driver makes that job manageable.
 A regular drill does not.